lisonge/vite-plugin-monkey/packages/vite-plugin-monkey/README.md

 ### Mixed IIFE and UMD at @require

-the variable declared by `var` from iife-cdn will not become the property of window at monkeyWindow scope
+the variable declared by `var` from iife-cdn will not become the property of window at monkeyWindow scope, because monkeyWindow scope is not global scope

 so if an umd lib is dependent on an iife lib, such as `element-plus` is dependent on `vue`, `element-plus` cdn will not work